ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/obliteration.md

 ## The First Taste Of Blood

-The meeting starts, they are 2 of them, _"seniors"_, and there are 5 of us, including one product leader for the department.
+The meeting starts, there are 2 of them, _"seniors"_, and there are 5 of us, including one product leader for the department.
 The atmosphere is tense.
-They don't like me one bit, good, neither do I...
+They don't like me one bit.
+Good, neither do I...

 > Thank you for being here, we'd like to show you the last ameliorations we did on the project before we leave things to you guys.
 We used multi-threading to significantly improve the performance of our code, and it should now scale.